THE APPOINTMENTS SYSTEM

 Appointments can be pre-booked up to two weeks in advance.
 Each GP also has a number of appointments reserved for on the day booking.
 These are booked on a first come, first served basis.
 For ease of access, patients are advised to call as early as possible on the day they require an appointment in order to see a GP that day.

-The surgery reverts to a triage system between 10am – 11am and 3pm – Closing, or when all available appointments on the day have been booked.
-All requests for appointments at this time will be triaged by the GP who will contact patients by phone to decide on the urgency of the appointment or if telephone advice would be more appropriate.
+The surgery operates a triage system when all available appointments on the day have been booked.
+All requests for same day appointments at this time will be triaged by the GP who will contact patients by phone to decide on the urgency of the appointment or if telephone advice would be more appropriate.

 When booking an appointment the receptionist will ask for your name, address and date of birth.
 This is necessary in order to access your records.
 Please let us know of any change of address or telephone number without delay; failure to do so may mean that we are unable to provide you with the most appropriate access to healthcare.
 The receptionist will also ask for a brief description of your medical problem – this will ensure you are booked in with the most appropriate clinician.